CSCfi/mlflow-openshift/README.md

 # MLflow deployment for OpenShift container cloud

-This repository contains Helm chart and OpenShift Template of [MLflow Tracking server](https://mlflow.org/docs/latest/tracking.html) and [MLflow models](https://mlflow.org/docs/latest/models.html).
+This repository contains OpenShift Template of [MLflow Tracking server](https://mlflow.org/docs/latest/tracking.html) and [MLflow models](https://mlflow.org/docs/latest/models.html).
 **MLflow Tracking Server** records data and metrics to track and compare performance of machine learning training experiments.
 **MLflow Models** is used to deploy machine learning models for inference.

 With default settings services are accessible from everywhere.
-To restrict access modify Whitelist variable in OpenShift template or `routeWhitelist` in Helm chart.
+To restrict access modify Whitelist variable in OpenShift template.

 MLflow Models service is deployed but not started.
-Starting up Models serving pod needs access to model stored in Rahti PVC storage or externally to Allas object storage.
+Starting up Models serving pod needs access to model stored in Rahti PVC storage.
 You can start Models after setting up
 `MODELS_URI` in `models-cfg` config map by increasing pod count to 1.